 EY served as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2017, and in connection with such engagement, the Company consulted with EY regularly regarding accounting, auditing and financial reporting issues through and until EY issued its reports on the Company's consolidated financial statements for the fiscal year ended December 31, 2017 and the effectiveness of internal control over financial reporting as of December 31, 2017.
-Subsequently, during the fiscal year ended December 30, 2018 and the subsequent interim period through June 10, 2019, neither the Company nor anyone on its behalf has consulted with EY regarding (i) the application of accounting principles to a specific transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements, and neither a written report nor oral advice was provided to the Company that EY concluded was an important factor considered by the Company in reaching a decision as to any accounting, auditing, or financial reporting issue, (ii) any matter that was the subject of a disagreement within the meaning of Item 304(a)(1)(iv) of Regulation S-K.
+Subsequently, during the fiscal year ended December 30, 2018 and the subsequent interim period through June 10, 2019, neither the Company nor anyone on its behalf has consulted with EY regarding (i) the application of accounting principles to a specific transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements, and neither a written report nor oral advice was provided to the Company that EY concluded was an important factor considered by the Company in reaching a decision as to any accounting, auditing, or financial reporting issue, (ii) any matter that was the subject of a disagreement within the meaning of Item 304(a)(1)(iv) of Regulation S-K, or (iii) any "reportable event" within the meaning of Item 304(a)(1)(v) of Regulation S-K.